 He then established a trading post near the site of present-day Omaha, Nebraska, in 1813, where he remained until 1822 when the American Fur Company bought him out and offered him $1,000 a year not to compete with them.

-Returning to St. Louis, he worked as a baker until 1826, when he was hired by the American Fur Company to establish a trading post at the Blacksnake Hills, near the site of present day St. Joseph, Missouri.
+Returning to St. Louis, he worked as a baker until 1826, when the American Fur Company hired him to establish a trading post at the Blacksnake Hills, near the site of present-day St. Joseph, Missouri.
 After four years, he returned to independent trading and prospered, hiring as many as 20 men.
-In 1843, he hired to men to design a town for him and began selling lots.
+In 1843, he hired two men to design a town for him and began selling lots.
 The new city was called St. Joseph and prospered quickly, growing from just 800 people in 1846 to nearly 9,000 by 1860.
-He continued to live there until his death at the age of 85, in 1868.
+He continued to live there until his death at 85 in 1868.

 One of the many buildings he established in St. Joseph was Robidoux Row, a historic apartment building completed in the early 1850s.
 The one-1/2-story brick structure continues to stand at 219-225 East Poulin Street in St. Joseph, Missouri.
 One of the oldest buildings in the city, Robidoux Row, now serves as a local history museum.